Table of Contents

 A Paper Son – Dennis K. Lieu

-An immigrant father’s hidden identity under the Chinese Exclusion Act becomes the foundation of family resilience, memory, and honor.
+An immigrant father’s journey becomes the foundation of family resilience, memory, and honor -- a story with a surprising final revelation.

 pp. 45–54 · ~10–12 min read